KlipperScreen/KlipperScreen/docs/Configuration.md

 2. _~/.config/KlipperScreen/KlipperScreen.conf_
 3. _${KlipperScreen_Directory}/KlipperScreen.conf_

-If you need a custom location for the configuration file, you can add -c or --configfile to the systemd file and specify the location of your configuration file.
+If you need a custom location for the configuration file, you can add [launch argument](#adding-launch-arguments)

 If one of those files are found, it will be merged with the default configuration.
 Default Preheat options will be discarded if a custom preheat is found.